Co-dfns/Co-dfns/LIMITATIONS.md

 and immediate benefit and thus will be considered part of the active set of things on which we are working.

-* Duplicate bindings in functions can lead to incorrect results
 * Dyadic Transpose does not permit duplicate axes
-* Binomial is not implemented for negative and floating point values
+* Binomial is not implemented correctly for some values
-* Bracket indexing of the form [X;...] is not supported, though a single index array [X] is supported
 * Indexed assignment and selective assignment are not supported yet
 * User-defined operators are not supported yet
 * Lexically scoped trad-fns are not supported yet